Calvin Pickard: Detroit Red Wings

-As a free agent from Arizona, Pickard opted to sign a two-year, $1.5 million contract with the Detroit Red Wings on July 1, 2019, his fifth team in two years.
+A free agent from Arizona, Pickard signed a two-year, $1.5 million contract with the Detroit Red Wings on July 1, 2019, his fifth team in two years.

-After a strong pre-season showing, Pickard was still assigned to Detroit's affiliate, the Grand Rapids Griffins, with whom he played the majority of the campaign.
+After a strong pre-season showing, Pickard was assigned to Detroit's affiliate, the Grand Rapids Griffins, with whom he played the majority of the campaign.
 He received the AHL Player of the Week honor for the week of January 5.
 He was recalled to the Red Wings on three separate occasions after goaltenders Jimmy Howard and Jonathan Bernier went down with minor injuries.
 Pickard appeared in three games for the Red Wings, going winless and allowing 15 goals with a 5.46 GAA.
 Pickard was returned to Grand Rapids to assist in their playoff push on January 23, 2020.
 Less than two months later, the season was indefinitely suspended due to the COVID-19 pandemic.

-On December 1, 2020, prior to the 2020–21 NHL season, Detroit loaned Pickard to the Vienna Capitals of the ICE Hockey League to condition following the eight month break.
+On December 1, 2020, prior to the 2020–21 NHL season, Detroit loaned Pickard to the Vienna Capitals of the ICE Hockey League for conditioning purposes following the eight-month break.
 He had a 3–3 record before being recalled to Detroit on January 3, 2021.
 Pickard was waived following training camp for the purpose of assignment to their taxi squad.
 Pickard had a quiet season, only manning Detroit's crease six times, going 2–1–1.
-Although, he provided one of the bright spots of the Red Wings' year as he earned back-to-back victories against the Columbus Blue Jackets in March.
+However, he was one of the bright spots of the Red Wings' year as he earned back-to-back victories against the Columbus Blue Jackets in March.

 On July 28, 2021, the Red Wings signed Pickard to a one-year contract extension.